mahj79/jmaho_blog/blogposts/Machine_Learning_Part_Two.md

 ---
 title: 'Neural Networks and Machine Learning (Part 2)'
 date: '2024-07-30'
 description: The second post in Jack's machine learning series.
+In this post, we'll cover weights and biases and how they impact the overall neural network.
+Fundamental to understanding how machine learning and large language models work.
 image: /images/Neural_Network_Drawing_Red_Weights.jpg
 ---